GitTools/GitVersion/docs/configuration.md

 Date and time in the format `yyyy-MM-ddTHH:mm:ss` (eg `commits-before:
 2015-10-23T12:23:15`) to setup an exclusion range.
 Effectively any commit before `commits-before` will be ignored.

+#### regex
+The regex to match commit messages that will be ignored.
+Usefull to exlude for example pull request from an automatic nuget updater.

 ## Branch configuration
 Then we have branch specific configuration, which looks something like this: